rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/captive-users.md

 ---

-## Every bad internal tool is a recurring payroll expense

-This is the math people refuse to do:

-An ops person spends 30 minutes per day fighting a bad tool.
-That's 2.5 hours a week.
-130 hours a year.
-At $50/hour fully loaded, that's $6,500 per person per year—just on friction.

-Scale that to a team of 10 and you've burned $65,000 on a tool nobody prioritized.

-Now add the second-order costs:

-* The senior person who "knows the tricks" becomes a bottleneck
-* The onboarding time doubles because the tool is unexplainable
-* The error rate is high because the UI misleads
-* The workarounds create data quality issues downstream
-* The good people leave because they're tired of fighting software

-A bad internal tool doesn't just cost time.
-It costs your ability to hire, retain, and operate.

----

 ## "They're power users" is not an excuse

 The most common defense of bad internal tools: "These aren't normal users.
 They're experts.
 They can handle complexity."